 We would like to inform you that your child will be taught Sex Education throughout their time at Healing School.

 It is not taught as a separate topic isolated from other subjects, but is allowed to develop naturally out of pupils' work in many subjects.
 However, all pupils take part in a citizenship, personal and social education programme which is taught as a discrete lesson weekly.
-This lesson is now identified on the timetable as PWL (Preparation for Working Life).
+This lesson is now identified on the timetable as PSHCE (Physical, Social, Health and Citizenship Education).

 During Years 7, 8 and 9 the pupils' develop an awareness of personal responsibilities and their role within relationships.
 In Year 7, pupils learn about how their bodies change through puberty and also how life begins and develops.
 During year 8, lifestyles are considered in more depth.
 (Pupils learn about contraception and S.T.I's including HIV/AIDS).